AD469X-EVB HDL project

 The AXI PWM GEN IP core is used to drive CNV when the SPI Engine is operating in Offload mode along with logic gates and a few extra signals to ensure proper control of the signal.

-The AND gate has the DMA s_axis_xfer_req
+In the default mode (PWM_OFFLOAD=0), the AND gate has the DMA

-signal and the PWM signal as inputs.
+s_axis_xfer_req signal and the PWM signal as inputs.
+Since the PWM is free

-Since the PWM is free running, this gate is necessary to prevent the sequencer
+running, this gate is necessary to prevent the sequencer on the ADC from getting

-on the ADC from getting out of sync.
-When the DMA is unable to receive more
+out of sync.
+When the DMA is unable to receive more data, the

-signal is driven low, blocking the PWM signal.
+s_axis_xfer_req signal is driven low, blocking the PWM signal.

 Block diagram